adetokunbo/challengehub.app/_posts/en/2020-06-12-why-start-active-learning-with-challengehub.md

 ### Conclusion

-Our vision at ChallengeHub is to bring the benefits of active learning out from small niche implementations to the mainstream, and to achieve that we know that making class easier for the teacher is key.
+Our vision at ChallengeHub is for active learning to be the norm rather than the exception, and to achieve that we know that making class easier for the teacher is key.

-With advance-knowledge of student difficulties and optimised in-class peer instruction, ChallengeHub offers a platform for achieving such a vision, reducing the complexity of teaching while simultaneously increasing the usefulness of the class for students.
+With advance knowledge of student difficulties and optimised in-class peer instruction, ChallengeHub offers a platform for realising such a vision, reducing the complexity of teaching while simultaneously increasing the usefulness of the class for students.

-We continue to welcome teachers to work with us to continue innovating a better education solution that addresses the needs of both students and teachers alike.
+We welcome teachers to work with us to continue innovating for a better education solution that addresses the needs of both students and teachers alike.